-On each DS flight days, between 10am and 2pm (AEST) is the optimal time for spectral measurements, so this time will be prioritised to vegetation destruction sampling and coincident spectral sampling.
+On each MR flight days, between 10am and 2pm (AEST) is the optimal time for spectral measurements, so this time will be prioritised to vegetation destruction sampling and coincident spectral sampling.
+Roughness and soil moisture sampling will be undertaken outside of this period.